NTNU with flexible solution for construction students

 Forum Wood Building Nordic is the Nordic edition of Forum Wood Building, the world’s most important conference for timber structures.
 “The fact that the event is now coming to Norway provides a rare opportunity to be close to both customers and the market at home.

 April 16-17 builders, consultants, architects, contractors and suppliers gather for two days of heavy professional expertise, good conversations and strong networking arenas – at Oslo Congress Center/Folkets Hus.
 Norwegian Wood Cluster is a proud co-organizer of the conference.
+You are also invited to a Pre-tour Wednesday, April 15 , with visits to innovative and exciting construction projects in the Oslo area.

 For our member companies this is a unique opportunity to: